 Ship Island (SHIS) is the most visited sites in Mississippi with approximately 46,455 annual visitors.
 About 20% of those visiting Ship Island participate in interpretive programs.
-In 2018, park rangers engaged a small fractions of students on Ship Island.
-Ship Island is open sunrise to sunset, and Fort Massachusetts is open to the public from 9:00 am to sunset daily from May through August, and Wednesday through Sunday March, April, September, and October.
+In 2018, park rangers engaged a small fraction of students on Ship Island.
+Ship Island is open sunrise to sunset, and Fort Massachusetts is open to the public from 10:15 am to 2:15 pm from May through August, and Wednesday through Sunday March, April, September, and October.
+The fort continues to experience extended summer closures due to flooding inside the fort which prohibits safe visitation.

 The Seashore maintains a concession contract with Ship Island Excursions to transport visitors to this area of the seashore.
-Visitors can now take a ferry boats from Biloxi and Gulfport to SHIS.
+Visitors can take a ferry boat from Gulfport to SHIS.
 Private boaters also go out to SHIS.